Frequently Asked Questions

 When does EquityChoice become due and payable?

-The loan matures and must be repaid when you sell your home, after the specified term (10, 15 or 20 years), whichever happens first or upon the occurrence of certain other events as defined in your promissory note.
+The loan matures and must be repaid when you sell your home, after the specified term, whichever happens first or upon the occurrence of certain other events as defined in your promissory note.
 When the loan matures, you are required to make a final payment representing the total amount owed under the mortgage.

 Yes.
 This is one of the many benefits of EquityChoice.
 You are in control of your equity and proceeds, which also includes paying down your loan at any time, without a pre-payment penalty.

-You can access up to 16% of your home’s value (LTV) assuming the balance of your primary mortgage and the EquityChoice loan do not exceed 60-65% of the home value (CLTV).
-The actual amount however depends on the current value of your home, your overall financial situation, and how much you would like to receive at loan origination.
-At the time of application, you can decide how much or how little you’d like to tap into within that range.
+Your client can access up to 16% of the home’s value (LTV) assuming the balance of the primary mortgage and the EquityChoice loan do not exceed 60-65% of the home value (CLTV).
+The actual amount however depends on the current value of the home, their overall financial situation, and how much they would like to receive at loan origination.
+At the time of application, your client can decide how much or how little they’d like to tap into within that range.

-What other costs can I expect to pay?
+What other costs can my client expect to pay?

 You can expect to pay an origination fee that is approximately 3% of the loan amount at closing and customary closing costs associated with a mortgage transaction.
 These costs can be financed into the loan.
 The out-of-pocket expenses you can expect to pay are for an appraisal and a property inspection, which are third-party fees and not lender costs.

 Absolutely!
-You continue to live in the home that you love, using it as you see fit, so long as you remain the primary occupant.
-In addition, you keep all the tax advantages that come along with being a homeowner.
-Of course, just like any mortgage, you must continue to pay property taxes and insurance, and keep up with routine maintenance of the property.
-Also, like other mortgages, your home is security for your EquityChoice loan and we record a mortgage on your home.
+They continue to live in the home that they love, using it as they see fit, so long as they remain the primary occupant.
+In addition, your client will keep all the tax advantages that come along with being a homeowner.
+Of course, just like any mortgage, they must continue to pay property taxes and insurance, and keep up with routine maintenance of the property.
+Also, like other mortgages, the home is security for the EquityChoice loan and we record a mortgage on your home.

-You have the choice to use your loan proceeds however you want, with many EasyChoice customers leveraging these funds to diversify real estate or financial planning investments, start or invest in a business, replace high-cost lines of credit, renovate their home, fund college tuition, provide a down payment on another property, or consolidate high interest, unsecured debt.
+They have the choice to use the loan proceeds however they want, with many EquityChoice customers leveraging these funds to diversify real estate or financial planning investments, start or invest in a business, replace high-cost lines of credit, renovate their home, fund college tuition, provide a down payment on another property, or consolidate high interest, unsecured debt.

-Can I still take out more equity if I have an EquityChoice loan?
+Can my client still take out more equity if they already have an EquityChoice loan?

-Yes, you may still borrow the equity you have built in your home.
-When we close the EquityChoice loan, we will set a 1st lien debt limit that approximates the unpaid principal balance on your primary 1st lien mortgage.
-In the future, you can refinance your primary 1st lien mortgage as long as it doesn’t surpass the 1st lien debt limit.
-If you want to access proceeds greater than the 1st lien debt limit set, you can simply refinance and choose to pay off the EquityChoice loan.
+Yes, they may still borrow the equity they have built in their home.
+When we close the EquityChoice loan, we will set a 1st lien debt limit that approximates the unpaid principal balance on the primary 1st lien mortgage.
+In the future, they can refinance the primary 1st lien mortgage as long as it doesn’t surpass the 1st lien debt limit.
+If they want to access proceeds greater than the 1st lien debt limit set, they can simply refinance and choose to pay off the EquityChoice loan.

-Can I refinance just my primary mortgage to take advantage of a lower interest rate?
+Can my client refinance just their primary mortgage to take advantage of a lower interest rate?

 Why EquityChoice instead of other home equity products?